xizhonghua/GreenDC-Summary/papers/Haque13_energy-aware-task-replication.md

 - how to partition the set of replicas among different cores?
   - use the known heuristic
 - what is the time cost and energy cost of the algorithm?
-  - since this algorithm is run only once and can be procompute, thus the overhead of time and energy cost is not important.
+  - since this algorithm is run only once and can be precomputed, thus the overhead of time and energy cost is not important.